mahmoud/zerover/.github/ISSUE_TEMPLATE.md

 Thanks for considering contributing to ZeroVer!
-If the issue you're filing is unrelated to submitting a ZeroVer project, you can stop reading now and delete this whole template.
+If you're not suggesting adding a ZeroVer project, you can stop reading now and delete this whole template.

 ---